David Perdue's Charles Dickens Page Home Page Go to the Home Page Search this site Site Map

 Blathers and Duff, who responded to the attempted robbery of the Maylie home, were officers in the famous Bow Street Runners.
 This group operated as London's police force from 1750 until they were incorporated into Sir Robert Peel's Metropolitan Police in 1829.

 The Bow Street Runners earned their income through rewards and private fees and gained much of their information through the use of informers.
-Because they were mobile and traveled all over England, they were much more effective at catching criminals than the stationary London Watch.
+Because they were mobile and traveled all over England, they were much more effective at catching criminals than the stationary London Watch (Wikipedia).

-"If the law supposes that" Bumble states, in what has become one of the most quoted lines in Dickens, "the law is a ass - a idiot.
-If that's the eye of the law, the law is a bachelor; and the worst I wish the law is, that his eye may be opened by experience-by experience."
+"If the law supposes that" said Mr. Bumble, squeezing his hat emphatically in both hands, "the law is a ass - a idiot.
+If that's the eye of the law, the law is a bachelor; and the worst I wish the law is, that his eye may be opened by experience-by experience" (Oliver Twist, p.
+399).

 Child as he was, he was desperate with hunger, and reckless with misery.
 He rose from the table; and advancing to the master, basin and spoon in hand, said: somewhat alarmed at his own temerity: